permguard/permguard/site/content/docs/0.1/policy-as-code/authz-model.md

   noindex: false # false (default) or true
 ---

-The **authorization model** defines the AuthZ model data structure, which is derived by combining the Authorization API inputs with Policy-as-Code.
+The `authorization model` defines the structure of the AuthZ model, which is created by combining the inputs from the Authorization API with Policy-as-Code.

+It is used by the Policy Decision Point (PDP) to evaluate incoming authorization requests.
+The `authorization model` is loaded, filtered, and transformed to create an `authorization context` that aligns with the identity's authorization context in relation to the request.

 ## Policy Store